Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 Features

-Regarding security, the generator comes with an overload protection (circuit breaker) and an automatic low oil shut-off, providing peace of mind during operation.
+From a security standpoint, the generator is furnished with an overload protection (circuit breaker) and an automatic low oil shut-off, ensuring peace of mind during operation.

 Product Videos